 A Cyprus tax resident company must register with the Tax Department within 60 days of incorporation.
 Our legal team may assist you with all the necessary procedures.
 Cyprus tax resident companies are taxed on all income accumulated or derived from all sources in the Republic of Cyprus and abroad.

 On the contrary, a non-Cyprus resident company is taxed on income deriving from immovable property in Cyprus and on income accumulated/derived from a business activity, which is held in a permanent establishment in Cyprus.
-Permanent establishment denotes a fixed place of business through which the business activities of a company are partially or entirely carried on.
+Permanent establishment denotes a fixed place of business through which the business activities of a company are partially or entirely carried out.
 For example, a permanent establishment can be a place of management, an office, a factory, etc.

-It should be pointed out that pursuant to Section 5(4) of Income Tax Legislation (118(I)/2002), legal or natural persons who do not reside permanently in the Republic of Cyprus but they maintain a permanent establishment in Cyprus, may elect to be treated as Cyprus tax resident persons.
+It should be pointed out that pursuant to Section 5(4) of Income Tax Legislation (118(I)/2002), legal or natural persons who do not reside permanently in the Republic of Cyprus but maintain a permanent establishment in Cyprus, may elect to be treated as Cyprus tax resident persons.

 A Company is a tax resident of Cyprus under the condition that it is managed and controlled in Cyprus.
-The Cyprus legislation does not provide a precise definition of management and control.
+Cyprus legislation does not provide a precise definition of management and control.
 Nevertheless, there are the following requirements for management and control:

 - The board meetings must be held in Cyprus;

 - The decisions and the formation of the general policy must be held in Cyprus;

 Corporate tax rate and exemptions: